graphcore-research/bess-kge/docs/source/API_ref/bess.rst

    **Figure 6**.
 Using a final AllToAll (red arrows) the partial negative **scores** are put back on the worker where the head embeddings came from.
-After this, each worker has the complete set of negative scores for each of the :math:`n` triple blocks it has to score.
+After this, each worker has the complete set of negative scores for each of the :math:`n` triple blocks it is responsible for.

 .. automodule:: besskge.bess